 Thriving Kids Program: What Parents of Children with Autism Need to Know

 Change can feel overwhelming, especially when it comes to the supports your child relies on.
-Recently, the Federal Government announced a new initiative called the Thriving Kids program, which is set to change how early intervention supports for children with developmental delay and autism are funded in the future.
+In September 2025, the Federal Government announced a new initiative called the Thriving Kids program, which is set to change how early intervention supports for children with developmental delay and autism are funded in the future.

 At the Lizard Centre, we know parents may have questions and concerns about what this means for their family.
 While the full details are still being finalised, we’ve pulled together answers to the most common questions to help you feel informed and supported.